ralph-mcardell/sh-utils/doc/parseargs.md

 Similarly, any number of *optional* arguments can be specified to have *sub_argument* actions.
 In this case having multiple optional arguments specified to be parsed with *sub_argument* actions makes sense.
 This is because arguments parsed with the *sub_argument* action only parse one argument with the selected sub-parser at a time, switching back to the outer, *super* parser once one argument's set of values has been parsed.

+##### Sub-parser argument default values

+`parseargs_parse_arguments` applies default values recursively to arguments with *sub_command* and *sub_argument* actions, whosever how it dows this is differs between the two action types.

+###### *sub-command* action argument default value application

+For an argument having a *sub_command* action defaults values are _only_ applied for the sub-arguments of the selected command's sub-parser.
+This reflects the intent that the use of *sub_command* action arguments are for a single sub-command and so only argument values relevent for the specific selected sub-command are of interest.

+###### *sub-argument* action argument default value application

+For arguments having a *sub_argument* action defaults values are applied to the sub-arguments of _all_ sub-parsers associated with the argument.
+This reflects the initial use case of providing values and options to sub-stages or sub-systems of a task which may all be performed and all require at least a base line set of default option values.
+The use is similar to *gcc*'s `-X` option, except *parseargs* requires whitespace between the option identitifer and the *sub-argument* id (for *gcc*'s `-X` option the option identitifers would be `preprocessor`,  `assembler`, `linker` etc.).

 #### Intermixed parsing and the meaning of --

 *parseargs* parses arguments according to the specifications of an argument parser with the `parseargs_parse_arguments` function.
 This is sort of a combination of the Python *argparse* `ArgumentParser.parse_args` and `ArgumentParser.parse_intermixed_args` methods in that: